CristopherGit-code/ai_portal/README.md

 ## Features

+- [Simple UI](modules/UI/index.html) Front interface for the user to interact with the application and receive the modules in response
 - [Main Chain](modules/graph/layout_graph.py) Main chain manager with big picture graph to call each step of the agent application
 - [Chain Agents](modules/cluster/) Different agent modules with own instructions, functions and extra steps to complete tasks.
 This agents are in charge of manage the different steps of the chain and create the different calls through the complete application
-- [Layout agent](modules/cluster/layout.py) main parallel call agent that indicates the expertise modules to create a sample plan to address the user query
+- [Layout agent](modules/cluster/layout_builder.py) main parallel call agent that indicates the expertise modules to create a sample plan to address the user query
 - [Executor](modules/cluster/executor.py) Agent with the instruction to execute the different plans, decide which agents are relevant and wrap up all the necessary responses
-- [servers](servers) Different servers with AI agents capable to connect via A2A protocol, used for running the tasks assigned by the executor agent.
+- [A2A servers](remote) Different servers with AI agents capable to connect via A2A protocol, used for running the tasks assigned by the executor agent.
 Currently out of the chain, but planned to add during executor agent call to complete the requests
+- [MCP](remote/mcp/servers/) Two different MCP servers to connect with real weather data and manage file system.

 ## Setup